abdulhannanali/babel-configuration-tutorial/tutorial.md

-# Configuring babel 6 for node with me
+# Configure Babel 6 for Node.JS

 ## A little introduction to babel
 Hi!
 If you are like me, you are tired of writing the same old ES5 JS Code in your node applications.